How to become a sterile services technician

 You can apply directly for jobs if you've got some of the relevant skills and experience needed for this role.

 There are no set requirements but you'll usually need good literacy and numeracy skills.
-Some employers may ask for GCSEs or equivalent.
+Some employers may ask for GCSEs, or equivalent, in English and maths.